RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/3-User Manual/Glossary/glossary.md

 - Link
 - Business

-are columns that organise the data about various items in the table.
+are columns that organize the data about various items in the table.

 ## Table